EnglishFrançaisEspañol

 The digital nomad

 Many applicants underestimate the rigidity of these requirements.
-The Digital Nomad Visa carries an income threshold for a single applicant based on 200% of Spain’s minimum wage (SMI) — approximately €33,152 per year at current SMI levels, though this figure is recalculated annually as the SMI is updated.
+The Digital Nomad Visa under Ley 28/2022 carries an income threshold for a single applicant pegged to 200% of Spain’s Salario Mínimo Interprofesional (SMI).
+The euro equivalent shifts annually as the SMI is updated by Royal Decree, so the figure should always be verified against the SMI in force at the time of filing rather than worked from memorised numbers.
 Applicants must also prove either a relevant degree or three years of documented professional experience in the relevant field.

 The family applying through a Spanish relative

 This group has more room than before, but also more need for precision.
 A family case can fail even when the relationship is genuine.
 The common weak points are dependency, household composition, prior immigration status, and whether the route chosen matches the actual family facts.
 Adult dependants are a frequent example — they may be legally possible in principle but evidentially much harder than applicants expect.
+Our note on family reunification under the new Reglamento develops this specific pathway.

 The student planning to stay